 and

 then $T$ has the shadowing property. \end{proposition} 10pt

 The result of Proposition~\ref{prop:shadcrit2} is not really new.
-It can be deduced from a more general result by Backes, Dragi\v cevi\'c and~Singh~\cite[Theorem~3]{BaDrSi}.
-For completeness, we give an alternative short proof. \begin{proof} Let $z=(z_n)_{n\in\mathbb Z}\in l_\infty(X)$.
-Define a sequence $x=(x_n)_{n\in\mathbb Z}$ by
+Its proof is an adaptation of the proof of a shadowing result established by Bernardes \emph{et al.}~\cite[Theorem~A]{Ber}.
+It can also be deduced from a more general result by Backes, Dragi\v cevi\'c and~Singh~\cite[Theorem~3]{BaDrSi}.
+For completeness, we give an alternative short proof.
+10pt